Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 ## Standards

-Data management standards refer to how data should be stored, organized, and described [@borghi_promoting_2022].
-While some fields have generally adopted metadata standards developed by organizations such as the Data Documentation Initiative [@noauthor_welcome_nodate] and Dublin Core [@noauthor_dcmi_nodate] (we'll talk about this more in documentation [\@ref(documentation)]), and some have adopted data structure standards developed by organizations like the Text Encoding Initiative [@noauthor_tei_nodate], it is common knowledge that there are no agreed-upon norms for how to structure and share data in the field of education [@ies_frequently_nodate].
-The rules for what data should be produced and how it should be documented is often left up to each individual team, as long as external requirements of the IRB and funders are met [@tenopir_data_2016-1].
+Data management standards refer to rules for how data should be stored, organized, and described [@borghi_promoting_2022].
+While some fields have generally adopted metadata standards developed by organizations such as the Data Documentation Initiative [@noauthor_welcome_nodate] and Dublin Core [@noauthor_dcmi_nodate] (we'll talk about this more in documentation [\@ref(documentation)]), and some have adopted data structure standards developed by organizations like the Text Encoding Initiative [@noauthor_tei_nodate], it is common knowledge that there are no agreed-upon norms for how to structure and share data in the field of education [@institute_of_education_sciences_frequently_nodate].
+The rules for what data should be produced and how it should be documented is often left up to each individual team, as long as external compliance requirements are met [@tenopir_data_2016-1].
 However, with a growing interest in open science practices and expanding requirements for federally funded research to make data publicly available [@office_of_science_and_technology_policy_ostp_2022], data repositories will most likely begin to play a stronger role in promoting standards around data formats and documentation [@borghi_promoting_2022].

 While field standards for the structure and format of publicly shared products that aid in the preservation and re-use of data are very much needed, there are actually good reasons to not impose standardization on all data management activities across the field.
 Granting some flexibility in the process of managing data during active data collection allows teams to implement the best practices that work for their projects, as long as those projects implement practices consistently during their project and produce similar quality outputs across the field.